HariSekhon/Knowledge-Base/spark.md

 Manually:

-Set the EKS namespace where the Spark job is running:
+Set the Kubernetes namespace where the Spark job is running:

 ```shell
 NAMESPACE=prod